 Helping others to find their unique voice is important to Dr. Cosano, and she has experience teaching flute, clarinet, and saxophone to all ages.
 This includes instructor positions at the Magic Valley School for the Arts, Austin Independent School District, O'Fallon School district, College of Southern Idaho, and a graduate teaching assistantship at Washington State University.
 She was a Othmer doctoral fellow at the University of Nebraska-Lincoln, where she taught saxophone lessons and jazz history.
 During that time, Dr. Cosano also was the adjunct saxophone instructor and jazz ensemble director at Creighton University in Omaha, Nebraska.

 Her research focus is tango, and in 2010 she received a grant to visit Buenos Aires for her master’s project: Tango from a Social and Historical Perspective: a Performer's Supplement to The Tango Fake Book by Mark Wyman.
 Her DMA dissertation, Transcribing Astor Piazzolla's Works to Maximize Stylistic Fidelity: an Examination of Three Saxopone Quartets with a New Transcription is a guide to Piazzolla's saxophone quartet arrangements.
 Cosano has presented research at the North American Saxophone Alliance regional and national conferences (2004, 2015, 2016), the Jazz Education Network (2017), the College Music Society (2017), and NAMM GenNext (2018).

-Cosano currently is a saxophonist with the United States Air Force Band of Mid-America.
-She will be moving soon to join the U.S. Air Forces in Europe Band, Ramstein-Miesenbach, Germany.
-She performs appoximately 100+ gigs per year with both local and touring acts.
+Cosano currently is a saxophonist and non-commissioned officer with the United States Air Forces in Europe band.
+She performs approximately 100+ gigs per year with both local and touring acts.
 Private lessons are available, both in person and via Skype.